 John F. Luzader, in Saratoga: A Military History of the Decisive Campaign of the American Revolution, reviewed muster rolls and found no increase in enlistment after the death of Jane Macrae.
 In fact, he found, it dropped.

-He also questioned how much fear and loathing was spread by the news of her murder.
+He also questioned how much the news of her murder spread fear and loathing.

 Burgoyne did complain to Gen. Horatio Gates about the way Americans treated British prisoners after the Battle of Bennington.
 Gates replied in a letter:

 That the savages of America should in their warfare mangle and scalp the unhappy prisoners who fall into their hands is neither new nor extraordinary; but that the famous Lieutenant General Burgoyne, in whom the fine gentleman is united with the soldier and the scholar, should hire the savages of America to scalp europeans and the descendants of europeans, nay more, that he should pay a price for each scalp so barbarously taken, is more than will be believed in England. [...]
 Miss McCrae, a young lady lovely to the sight, of virtuous character and amiable disposition, engaged to be married to an officer of your army, was [...] carried into the woods, and there scalped and mangled in the most shocking manner...

 Gates circulated the letter and boasted he had run a successful propaganda campaign.
 His claims probably prompted the myth that eventually grew up around Jane Macrae.

 John Vanderlyn painted the portrait of her in 1804.
 And in 1839, Delia Bacon made it into a play, The Bride of Fort Edward.

 If you enjoyed this story about Jane Macrae, you might also enjoy this story about a young patriot officer who fell in love with a Loyalist here.
 This story was updated in 2019.